PencilCoder

 The flexibility and the robustness of the random function is accomplished by means of argument evaluation.
 The function is defined in such a way that each time it is invoked, the type and nature of values passed to it are evaluated prior to doing anything with these values.
 This is argument evaluation.

-Effective argument evaluation can require the use of advanced language features, such as error handling.
+Effective argument evaluation can require the use of advanced language features, such as error (a.k.a. exception) handling (a topic beyond the scope of this curriculum).
 However, conditional logic will suffice in most situations, in particular in conjunction with the typeof function. typeof returns a string that identifies the data type of the value represented by that variable.
 Using typeof, we can evaluate the data type of an argument prior to using them in computations, and thereby avoid using them in a way that might cause our program to crash.

 The drawPolygon function below illustrates the use of typeof for argument evaluation.
 Calls to drawPolygon can include both a string (for a color) and a number (for the number of sides), in either order.
 The function also provides default values if either the string or the number (or both) are not provided.